Jylau14/hyb2/README.md

 It **generates RNA structures with experimental support** for short- and long-range intramolecular interactions, intermolecular interactions, and RNA homodimers.

-It **supports commonly used data formats (SAM/BAM)** and integrates with a variety of mapping and analysis tools.
+It **supports commonly used data formats (SAM)** and integrates with a variety of mapping and analysis tools.

-The Hyb2 pipeline is **streamlined** to receive input of SAM files and generates hyb file, contact density map, and RNA structure as **outputs in a single command on the Linux command line**.
+The Hyb2 pipeline is **streamlined** to receive input of fastq/SAM files and generates a hyb file with information on RNA-RNA interactions, and various visualizations of data: contact density map, viewpoint graph, and RNA structure as **outputs in a single command on the Linux command line**.

 ## Prerequisites
 Linux Operating System with Miniconda Installed